varo Adaptor developer README.md

 language-varo

-The Varo adaptor works in conjunction with the Gmail adaptor.
-It takes proprietary data formats found in state.data
+The Varo adaptor is designed to work in conjunction with the Gmail adaptor.

 This will demonstrate how to pull messages from a Gmail account and pass them to the Varo adaptor which will convert them into EMS format to be used for downstream consumers in the workflow.